WMUC-FM: History

 WMUC had its first beginning in 1942 when student-run Old Line Network began daily broadcasts.
 Gilbert Cullen, with the help of George Reynolds, built the first University of Maryland campus radio station.
 Broadcasts were limited to the campus, transmitted by carrier current, so the station did not require an FCC license to operate.
 This became the fifth student-run campus station on the east coast.
 However, the station shut down January 1943 when most of its technical personnel were enlisted in the armed forces.
 The station re-launched in January using the call letters WMUC.
 The first WMUC broadcast aired October 11, 1948, but was shut down three days later due to transmission issues.
 The station relocated from the Speech Department to Silvester Hall in spring 1950, but in the fall, relocated again to a renovated shower stall in Calvert Hall where it remained until 1953.
 In 1953, WMUC moved to the old Journalism building (better known as Temporary Building FF) in a low-lying area of campus called "the gulch," where it stayed for over 20 years.
 Finally, the station relocated to the third floor of South Campus Dining Hall in fall 1974, where it currently resides.

 WMUC received its FM license for 88.1 MHz in 1979 after a two-year "FM or Bust" campaign, airing as a 10-watt FM station for the first time on September 10, 1979.
 It adopted the freeform format in 1982 so DJs could promote underground artists and music that is under-represented by commercial radio.
-The WMUC(AM) 650 remained Top-40 format.
+WMUC(AM) 650 remained Top-40.

 WMUC(AM) gained credibility in the Washington, D.C. radio broadcasting job market, providing announcers and managerial talent to many local stations.
 Though primarily funded by student fees, it also generated revenue through advertising of local and national concerns.
-In this era, WMUC "acquired its first news network affiliation, saw Anne Edwards appointed as the first female station manager and, in 1965, was selected by the Intercollegiate Broadcasting System to receive the 'All-American College Radio Station' Award", as recounted in the University's archives.
-In the mid 70s, programming broadened to include shows aimed at black and minority students and promoting feminism.
-Waning listenership and increasing maintenance of the campus-only carrier-current transmission system caused the shutdown of AM in 1999.
+In this era, WMUC "acquired its first news network affiliation, saw Anne Edwards appointed as the first female station manager and, in 1965, was selected by the Intercollegiate Broadcasting System to receive the 'All-American College Radio Station' Award", as recounted in the university's archives.
+In the mid-70s, programming broadened to include shows aimed at black and minority students and promoting feminism.
+Waning listenership and increasing maintenance of the campus-only carrier-current transmission system caused the shutdown of the AM in 1999.
 In its place, the online service WMUC Digital was created.

 In 2012, the University Libraries' establishment of the Digital Conversion and Media Reformatting Center (DCMR) facilitated the process of archiving and digitizing the station schedules, staff lists, policies, forms, flyers, zines, photos, awards, correspondence, reports, newspaper clippings, and manuals.
 The WMUC Collection is now a "permanent and growing part of the University Archives" and is available for public research.
 "Saving College Radio: WMUC Past, Present, and Future" was exhibited in Hornbake Library from September 2013 to July 2014.